'What Happened, Miss Simone?' (2015) by Liz Garbus

 Worst time to watch:

 When you're not feeling a music documentary.
-I'll be honest: they all kind of seem the same to me after awhile.
+I'll be honest: they all kind of seem the same to me after a while.
 From a filmmaking perspective, very few reinvent the genre.
 They're more educational than anything and if you're not in the mindset to learn about someone else's life and career, you shouldn't watch.

 Where to watch: